bvillasen/blog/cv.md

 ### Mentoring Experience

+**Python Bootcamp Instructor for the Lamat 2020 Participants**, UCSC, January 2020:\\
+Participated as the instructor for the 2020 Python Bootcamp.
+A one week long intensive program where the participants of the 2020 Lamat summer program learned the basics of scientific programming using Python so that they will be prepared for conducting scientific research in astrophysics during the summer.

 **Graduate Student Instructor for Introduction to Research (ASTR 9)**,  UCSC, January 2019 - June 2019:\\
 Mentored a team of four first year undergraduate students through an astronomy research project that I designed.
-We ran and analyzed a set of dark matter cosmological simulations, located the and studied the dark matter halos density profile.
+We ran and analyzed a set of dark matter cosmological simulations, located the dark matter halos and studied their density profile.

 ### Honors and Awards